krobelus/rate-experiments/README.md

 results because these combinations will likely time out in our experiments as well.
 Running the checkers on the remaining benchmarks would still have taken several CPU years.
-We take a random sample of around one third of the remaining benchmarks and explicitely select a few interesting ones too.
+We take a random sample of around one third of the remaining benchmarks and explicitly select a few interesting ones too.
 For these benchmarks we have have run the solver to generate the proof.
 Some solvers would time out, failing to generate a complete proof.
 If the solver succeeded, we ran the four checkers on the proof.